 4. You Can Still Control Sweat

 Most deodorants don’t have aluminum and don’t claim to combat sweat.
-But there are a few natural ingredients that let you keep sweat in check without the use of metals.
+But there are a few clean ingredients that let you keep sweat in check without the use of metals.

-Our aluminum-free deodorants use cornstarch to absorb excess moisture without clumping.
-And our newest unscented deodorant has a different formula that uses another natural sweat-absorbing starch, arrowroot powder.
-They both provide powerful, natural sweat control that’s an effective alternative to the most common products.
-Of course they aren’t clogging your sweat glands, so you may still sweat a little—but significantly less than aluminum-free deodorant with no sweat-control ingredients.
-Many people actually tend to sweat less over time after they switch to a natural deodorant.
+Our aluminum-free deodorants use corn starch to absorb excess moisture without clumping.
+Our unscented deodorant has a unique formula that uses a different sweat-absorbing starch, arrowroot powder.
+They both provide powerful sweat control.
+Of course they aren’t clogging your sweat glands, so you may still sweat a little—but significantly less than deodorants that don't have sweat-controlling ingredients.
+Many people actually tend to sweat less over time after they switch to an aluminum-free deodorant.

-Odor and sweat are nothing that our naturally derived ingredients can’t handle.
+Odor and sweat are nothing that our clean ingredients can’t handle.
 From the cornstarch that absorbs sweat to the botanicals that help control odor-causing bacteria to the Aloe Vera that will soothe your skin, our ingredients are effective but still gentle on skin.

 If you’ve used antiperspirants with aluminum for years, try an aluminum-free deodorant for a few weeks.
 During this detox period, your body will purge all of the aluminum from your sweat glands.
 Be patient while your skin adjusts to the product and soon you’ll get the full benefits of using aluminum-free deodorant.

 Subscribe to The Oars + Alps newsletter for email updates and extra special content!